 Palliative Care Program

-If you have a progressive life threatening illness, the Palliative Care Program may be able to help you and your family through this difficult time.
+If you have a progressive life limiting illness, the Provincial Integrated Palliative Care Program may be able to help you and your family through this difficult time.
 You can access palliative care services through a PEI Home Care office near your community.

 How can palliative care help me?